9LV

 Prior to the Norrköping class, Philips provided torpedo fire control to and Plejad-class torpedo boats, as well as to and s, and also anti-submarine fire control for the s and s.

-However, not until the air defence fire control and radar fire control director was introduced, the name 9LV was established; LV is the Swedish abbreviation for "luftvärn", i.e. air defence.
+The designation 9LV was only established when the air defence fire control and radar fire control director was introduced to the torpedo fire control systems.
+LV is the Swedish abbreviation for "luftvärn", i.e. air defence.

 9LV is currently used on several classes of naval combatants, including the Australian s, the Swedish s, the Canadian s and the Australian ships.
 It will be used on the Norwegian Coast Guard’s new Jan Mayen-class vessels.

 Name etymology

 The heritage of the name 9LV can be traced back to the late 1960s and Philips Teleindustri (Järfälla, Sweden).
 Philips gave the number nine to the product from Sweden.
 LV is the Swedish abbreviation for Ground Based Air Defence (GBAD), in Swedish "Luftvärn".
 Often, a specific ship class 9LV configuration is identified by a three digit number, consisting of one complexity digit and a two digit serial or country code.
 The first digit is defined by the following table.